Guide

 The d100 event table

-At the end of each bastion turn, the DM rolls on the official d100 Bastion Events table.
+At the end of each bastion turn, the DM rolls on the d100 Bastion Events table.
 The result might be a friendly visitor, a magical phenomenon, a discovery, a mundane occurrence, or — in the unlucky cases — an attack on the bastion itself.
 Events can damage facilities, present roleplay hooks, or unlock new opportunities for the next session.

 The event table is what makes the Bastion system feel alive.
 It also produces a lot of one-off rulings and consequences that need to be remembered weeks or months later — another place where a digital tracker pays for itself.